Denzaaaaal/SFIA2/README.md

 * Application is only accessable through port 80 unless HTTPS connection is implemented and therefore 443
 * Ansible deploys the application in swarm mode
 #### Won't have
+* Jenkins to deploy docker swarm as it requires setting up control of the nodes in jenkins which ansible can do for you if it is configured correctly and increases the complexity of the installation process.

 ### Start Point
 ![start_point](https://github.com/Denzaaaaal/SFIA2/blob/developer/images/start_point.JPG)